 Note that the case~$K = 0$ of \cref{conj:agelospanos} holds trivially (with $f(0) := (1,0)$), since $0$-fat $X$ minors are precisely the $X$ minors.

 We remark that it is easy to see that the (qualitative) converse of \cref{conj:agelospanos} holds for any (not even necessarily finite) graph $X$.

 Recently, \cref{conj:agelospanos} has been disproved by Davies, Hickingbotham, Illingworth and McCarty for general graphs~$X$ \cite{CounterexAgelosPanosConjecture}*{Theorem~1}.
-However, \cref{conj:agelospanos} is known to be true for particular graphs~$X$: The case $X = K_3$, which characterises graphs quasi-isometric to a tree, follows from a result of Manning \cite{Manning} (see~\cite{georgakopoulos2023graph} or \cite{bergerseymourboundeddiamTD} for a graph-theoretic proof).
-The case $X = K_{2,3}$ was proved by Chepoi, Dragan, Newman, Rabinovich, and Vaxes \cite{FatK23Minor}.
+However, \cref{conj:agelospanos} is known to be true for particular graphs~$X$: The case $X = K_3$, which characterises graphs quasi-isometric to a forest, follows from a result of Manning \cite{Manning} (see~\cite{georgakopoulos2023graph} or \cite{bergerseymourboundeddiamTD} for a graph-theoretic proof).
+The case $X = K_{2,3}$ was proved by Chepoi, Dragan, Newman, Rabinovich, and Vaxes \cite{FatK23Minor}, which characterises graphs quasi-isometric to an outerplanar graph.
 Further, Fujiwara and Papasoglu \cite{coarsecacti} proved the case $X = K_4^-$, a $K_4$ with an edge removed, which characterises graphs quasi-isometric to a cactus.
 The case $X = K_{1,m}$ was proved by Georgakopoulos and Papasoglu~\cite{georgakopoulos2023graph}.
-Additionally, together with Diestel, Elm and Fluck, we showed in \cite{radialpathwidth} a similar, but even stronger characterisation of graphs quasi-isometric to a path or to a subdivided star, respectively.
+Additionally, together with Diestel, Elm and Fluck, we showed in \cite{radialpathwidth} a similar, but even stronger characterisations of graphs quasi-isometric to a disjoint union of paths or to a disjoint union of subdivided stars, respectively.